Vector Design: a complete guide to tools, formats and workflows (2026)

 The future of vector design

 Paths, curves and structure still define the quality of a vector design.
-AI can generate shapes, but it doesn’t always generate good structure.
-You still need to clean up paths, simplify geometry, and make decisions about how a design should actually work across sizes and contexts.
+AI can generate shapes, but it doesn't always generate good structure.
+You still need to clean up paths, simplify geometry and make deliberate decisions about how a design should work across sizes and contexts.

-Whether you’re creating logos, interfaces, or illustrations, the goal is the same: build something that works everywhere, scales effortlessly and remains easy to edit over time.
+Whether you're creating logos, interfaces or illustrations, the goal stays the same: build something that works everywhere, scales effortlessly and remains easy to edit over time.